suterma/SqlSyringe/README.md

     app.UseMiddleware<SqlSyringe>("1.1.1.1");
 ```

-To use the Syringe, browse to the injection page (https is required):
+To use the SqlSyringe, browse to the injection page (https is required):

     https://your.domain/syringe